-Similarly to the National Pan-Hellenic Council, recognized chapters within the United Sorority & Fraternity Council each member organization conducts their recruitment & marketing, membership selection, intake and initiation as an individual process.
+Similarly to the National Pan-Hellenic Council, recognized chapters within the United Sorority & Fraternity Council conducts their recruitment & marketing, membership selection, intake and initiation as an individual process.
 Generally, each group will maintain a quarterly schedule of recruitment events, which are often publicized on their websites and social media.

 Joining a culturally relevant sorority and fraternity, generally starts mid-way through the academic year (winter or spring quarter).
 Typically, a person interested in membership will attend an interest or informational meeting followed by membership education and orientation.
 These meetings/events are posted on each chapter's social media accounts.
-The membership process culminates with initiation as known as "crossing."
+The membership process culminates with initiation known as "crossing."

-Membership requirements will vary based on organization. please contact each organization for membership requirements.
+Membership requirements will vary based on organization.
+Please contact each organization for membership requirements.

 USFC chapters embrace a lifetime commitment philosophy and aim to assure the continuance of academic achievement, political awareness, and community service.